 2. Developmental guidance for social and emotional skills

-Counselors have also effectively used activities to promote healthy social and emotional development taught through a variety of methods.
+Counselors have also effectively used activities to promote healthy emotional development as well as social development, taught through a variety of methods.

 These involve activities such as music, drawing, stories, games, worksheets, role-play, puppets, and videos.